-Occasionally, the wizard will partially update your team project and return error messages that require resolution.
+Occasionally, the wizard will partially update your project and return error messages that require resolution.
 Make a note of the errors that you receive and perform manual updates to resolve each error.

 Apply updates manually

-When the wizard can't update a team project, it returns a message indicating that there are no process templates available to support the update.
+When the wizard can't update a project, it returns a message indicating that there are no process templates available to support the update.

 When this occurs, you'll need to perform some manual updates according to one of the following options:

 If your project is based on a process template other than those that TFS provides, update the customized process template used to create the project, and then run the Configure Features wizard.

 TFS process templates correspond to Scrum, Agile, and CMMI as described in Choose a process.

 If your project has been heavily customized, but not the process template, add the new features manually.